nseniak/opwatch/doc/reference/processor/apply.md

 ## `apply`

-Computes its output using a callback.
+Transforms its input using a callback.

 ### Input and output